-KAMP To Empower 10,000 Youths Annually, Inaugurates Solar Water Project for FUPRE
+KAMP to Empower 10,000 Youths Annually, Inaugurates Solar Water Project for FUPRE

 He announced that the Foundation would “award full scholarship to selected students of FUPRE”, adding that the core mandate of the body was to help build and nurture young people into exemplary leaders with potential to engender accelerated growth and excellence in their personal and professional lives.

-Dr Adepoju said, “To accelerate means to move with speed.
-However, for us in KAMP, it is not just about speed but deliberately moving with speed to make positive impact in life and destiny”.
+Adepoju said, “To accelerate means to move with speed.
+However, for us in KAMP, it is not just about speed but deliberately moving with speed to make positive impact in life and destiny.”

 “The core mandate of KAMP is to help build and develop exemplary leaders that can achieve accelerated growth and attain excellence.
 Hence our vision is to empower over ten thousand youths annually so that they can become change agents in any chosen career, thereby becoming relevant personalities to be reckoned with in society.”